UMDOER/PSYC341OER/_pages/cogdev-aging/cognitivedevelopment.md

 * Nation, K. (2008).
 Learning to read words.
 The Quarterly Journal of Experimental Psychology, 61, 1121 1133.
 * National Reading Panel (2000).
 Teaching children to read: An evidence-based assessment of the scientific research literature on reading and its implications for reading instruction.
 Washington, DC: National Institute of Child Health and Human Development.
 * Nelson, C. A., Thomas, K. M., & de Haan, M. (2006).
 Neural bases of cognitive development.
 In W. Damon & R. M. Lerner (Series Eds.) & D. Kuhn & R. S. Siegler (Vol. Eds.), Handbook of child psychology: Volume 2: Cognition, perception, and language (6th ed., pp. 3–57).
 Hoboken, NJ: Wiley.
+* Park, D. C. (2000).
+The basic mechanisms accounting for age-related decline in cognitive function.
+In D.C.
+Park & N. Schwarz (Eds.), Cognitive Aging: A Primer (pp. 3–21).
+New York: Psychology Press.
+* Park, D. C. & Gutchess, A. H. (2000).
+Cognitive aging and everyday life.
+In D.C.
+Park & N. Schwarz (Eds.), Cognitive Aging: A Primer (pp. 217–232).
+New York: Psychology Press.
 * Piaget, J. (1954).
 The construction of reality in the child.
 New York: BasicBooks.
 * Piaget, J. (1952).
 The child’s concept of number.
 New York: W. W. Norton.
 * Price-Williams, D. R., Gordon, W., & Ramirez, M. (1969).
 Skill and conservation: A study of pottery making children.
 Developmental Psychology, 1, 769.
 * Ramani, G. B., & Siegler, R. S. (2008).
 Promoting broad and stable improvements in low-income children’s numerical knowledge through playing number board games.
 Child Development, 79, 375–394.
+* Salthouse, T. A. (2004).
+What and when of cognitive aging.
+Current Directions in Psychological Science, 13, 140–144.
 * Scarr, S., & McCartney, K. (1983).
 How people make their own environments: A theory of genotype-environment effects.
 Child Development, 54, 424–435.
+* Schaie, K. W. & Willis, S. L. (1996).
+Psychometric intelligence and aging.
+In F. Blanchard-Fields & T.M.
+Hess (Eds.), Perspectives on Cognitive Change in Adulthood and Aging (pp. 293–322).
+New York: McGraw Hill.
 * Siegler, R. S., & Ramani, G. B. (2009).
 Playing linear number board games—but not circular ones—improves low-income preschoolers’ numerical understanding.
 Journal of Educational Psychology, 101, 545–560.
+* Tentori, K., Osherson, D., Hasher, L., & May, C. (2001).
+Wisdom and aging: Irrational preferences in college students but not older adults.
+Cognition, 81, B87–B96.
 * van den Boom, D. C., & Hoeksma, J. B. (1994).
 The effect of infant irritability on mother-infant interaction: A growth curve analysis.
 Developmental Psychology, 30, 581–590.
 {: .small}